FairwindsOps/insights-docs/docs/technical-details/self-hosted/database.md

   service:
     port: 5432
 ```
-The password for your postgres database should be in a secret stored in Kubernetes,
+The password for your postgres database should be in a secret stored in Kubernetes
 using the key `postgresql-password`.
 Make sure the `name` matches `passwordSecret` above.

 This example creates a secret with the text `helloworld`: